Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 6.4 Architecture Neutrality

-ULABI should support different CPU architectures.
+ULABI should support multiple CPU architectures.

 6.5 Vendor Neutrality

-ULABI must not depend on a single company.
+ULABI must not depend on one company.

 6.6 Open Specification

-The specification should be publicly available.
+The specification should remain publicly available.

 6.7 Stable Core